DevOps-Playbbok/30-Days-30-Projects/PROJECT-1/README.md

    ```

 3. Set up Slack integration:
-   a.
-Obtain a Slack Webhook URL.
+   > Obtain a Slack Webhook URL.
-   b.
-Add it to the script under the SLACK_WEBHOOK_URL variable.
+   > Add it to the script under the SLACK_WEBHOOK_URL variable.

 4. Schedule the script using cron:
    ```bash